keithlegg/gnelscript/README.md

   - cleaner, more organized code
   - added 3X3 matrices
-  - matrix and vectors are thier own types of object now
+  - matrix and vectors are their own types of object now
   - numpy integration, so it can interface to numpy arrays seamlessly
-  - point operators
+  - better point operators
-  - polygon operators
+  - better polygon operators
+  - working triangulation
   - improved object operators and primitive objects
   - object3D type
   - "matrix" render - pass a 3X3, or 4X4 matrix to renderer directly